abhriyaroy/RxLowpoly/README.md

  That's it! <br>

-  Please note that using this library, it is assumed that RxJava and RxAndroid are already added as dependencies in your project but in-   case you don't have these dependencies, please add the following dependencies to your app module's build.gradle file :-
+  Please note that using this library, it is assumed that RxJava and RxAndroid are already added as dependencies in your project but in-case you don't have these dependencies, please add the following dependencies to your app module's build.gradle file :-

 	dependencies{
 		...